bitmovin/bitmovin-player-web-analytics-adobe/README.md

 Example can be viewed in `public/js/index.js`

 ### Registration
-To register a player to your Heartbeat server and begin tracking, invoke the HeartbeatAnalytics function found in the player analytics
+To register a player to your Heartbeat server and begin tracking, invoke the AdobeAnalytics function found in the player analytics

 ```
-const cleanup = window.bitmovin.player.analytics.HeartbeatAnalytics(
+const cleanup = window.bitmovin.player.analytics.AdobeAnalytics(
   heartbeatConfig,
   player,
   dataProjectionOverrides = {}